RuntimeTerror-Plotify/plotify/README.md

 - <a href="https://expressjs.com/">Express</a> - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - <a href="https://plotly.com/">Plotly</a> - Plotly is an open-source graphing library
 - <a href="https://getbootstrap.com/">Bootstrap</a> - Bootstrap, the world’s most popular front-end open source toolkit

-## Features

-- **_Attractive UX/UI_**

-  - Eye smothening images
-  - Screen Responsive Design
-  - Easily Compatible

-- **_Authenticated Login System (Passport)_**

-  - incorrect username handeled
-  - incorrect password handeled

-- **_Online Order Facility Available_**

-  - Easily add/remove items from cart
-  - Cart Items Stays in Cart Untill You Checkout or Remove it
-  - Cart Items Stays in Cart Even If you logout with placing order

-- **_Advance Table Booking Facility_**

-  - Select Date , Number of People , Time , To Book Your Table
-  - All Your UPCOMING Table Bookings Will Be Marked Green

-- **_Profile Customisation_**

-  - Change of Profile Image and User's Name
-  - Add Multiple Addresses

-- **_Orders_**
-  - All Your Past Order Details Will Be Shown In Profile Section

 ### Contributors